 • Requires local governments to closely monitor the use of bond funds supporting housing assistance and public infrastructure.

 The Torah commands that, “There shall be no needy among you…” (Duet 15:4), and “If…there is a needy person among you … do not harden your heart and shut your hand against your needy kin…rather, you must open your hand and lend whatever is sufficient to meet the need” (Duet 15:7-8).
-As Jews, we have an obligation to alleviate poverty, a fight which requires the building of affordable housing and public transport.
+As Jews, we have an obligation to alleviate poverty, a fight which requires the building of affordable housing and public infrastructure.

 Proposition 6 (California)